Coragem/blog/_posts/2014-11-05-an-adventure-in-caicaras-and-campineiras-lands.markdown

 ---
+layout: post
+Title: An adventure in caiçaras and campineiras lands
 published: true
+date: 2014-11-05
 ---
 Organize a full week of workshops was frantic and certainly a totally different experience from other events that I’ve organized and attended.